-When modeling a concept requiring two role groups with the same body structure but two different morphologies (because a combined morphology does not exist), then those morphologic abnormalities can be combined to create a single |(morphologic abnormality)| concept.
-Keep the newly-created morphologic abnormality concept primitive as all morphologic abnormality concepts are primitive.
+When modeling a concept requiring two role groups with the same body structure but two different morphologies (because a combined morphology does not exist), then those morphologic abnormalities can be combined to create a single morphologic abnormality concept.
+Keep the newly-created morphologic abnormality concept primitive, as all morphologic abnormality concepts are primitive.

-Example: Modeling Concept Associated morphology Associated morphology Associated (combined) morphology 400067002 Acantholytic epidermal nevus (disorder) 25201003 Epidermal nevus (morphologic abnormality) 43327007 Acantholysis (morphologic abnormality) 787085004 Acantholytic epidermal nevus (morphologic abnormality)
+For example, Disorder concept Associated morphology Associated morphology Combined Associated morphology Calcified hematoma of head (disorder) Pathologic calcification, calcified structure (morphologic abnormality) Hematoma (morphologic abnormality) Calcified hematoma (morphologic abnormality)

-Another example is 1076491000119102 | Nontraumatic complete rupture of muscle or tendon structure of rotator cuff of left shoulder (disorder) |.
+Another example is 1076491000119102 | Nontraumatic complete rupture of muscle or tendon structure of rotator cuff of left shoulder (disorder)| $^{588}$ .